michelle-santiago/artconnect/README.md

 - Archive / Delete features
 - Send media feature to messages

-## <a name="feedback">Feedback and Suggestions</a>
+## <a name='feedback'>Feedback and Suggestions</a>

 I would love to hear any feedback or suggestions to improve my project.
-If you have any feedback or suggestions, please reach out to me at mdcsantiago0@gmail.com.
+If you have any feedback or suggestions, please reach out to me at mdcsantiago0@gmail.com ❤️